-- Spotty Box.
-Children are spotted throughout the week for their good deeds. - Attendance.
+- Attendance.
 The class with the highest attendance receives the attendance trophy.
 If the class has 100% attendance, the trophy is filled with goodies. - Star of the Week.
-This award is presented to a pupil who has displayed exceptional behaviour and all round effort throughout the week. - Sports Awards.
-The After School Club instructor chooses three children that have displayed exceptional sporting skills throughout the week. - Awards from outside school.
+This award is presented to a pupil who has displayed exceptional behaviour and all round effort throughout the week.. - Awards from outside school.
 The children are encouraged to share their achievements from clubs that they attend in their own time.
-We have some very talented children in our school.
+We have some very talented children in our school. - Class dojo award